matgou/ZabbixWebScenarioBuilder/README.md

 Website monitoring with zabbix is powerful, hit can check availability of website by perform httpcheck.

 But the UI to build Web-Scenario in Zabbix-Frontend is not easy to use.
-So ZabbixWebScenarioBuilder will record http/https traffic and convert it to a Zabbix Webscenario.
+So ZabbixWebScenarioBuilder will record navigator http/https traffic and convert it to a Zabbix Webscenario.

 ## Install